shockoe/QloApps/docs/hotel-reservation-system/module-doc.md

     *   If successful, the room is added to a PrestaShop cart, and the lock is immediately released.
     *   A `cart_token` is returned to the external system.
 5.  **Make Reservation:** The external system proceeds to finalize the booking by calling the `make-reservation` endpoint (handled by `ExternalReservationManager`), providing the `cart_token` and payment details.
-    *   `ExternalReservationManager` retrieves the cart, creates a PrestaShop order, and generates the hotel-specific booking details.
+    *   `ExternalReservationManager` retrieves the cart and creates a PrestaShop order.
+This triggers the standard `hotelreservationsystem` hooks, which then create the final hotel booking records.
     *   An external `booking_id` is generated and stored for future reference.
 6.  **Retrieve Booking Details:** The external system can later query the `booking` endpoint (handled by `ExternalBookingManager`) using the `booking_id` to retrieve the full details of the confirmed reservation.